-I stumbled upon how Ustadh Nouman Ali Khan came back to Islam and how Shaykh Yusuf Estes converted to Islam today on Youtube and I realize a common denominator: the presence and influence of a good, practising Muslim must never be underestimated.
+I stumbled upon how Ustadh Nouman Ali Khan came back to Islam and how Shaykh Yusuf Estes converted to Islam today on Youtube and I realize a common denominator: the presence and influence of a good, practising Muslim.
 How remarkably life-changing it is to simply be amongst good company.
 The beautiful character of a good, practising Muslim truly can inspire light, soften the hardest of hearts and change the course of a person’s life.
 Just imagining the amount of hasanat* that one particular Muslim friend who happened to just be doing what a practising Muslim should be doing, without realizing that they have the ability to change the lives of these individuals who turn out to be well-respected scholars… just, subhanallah*.
 May Allah preserve them.

 I started reflecting on my own story of when I started to seriously practise my Islam, and how I got back to it after straying away during my teenage years.
 I realize that one of the main motivating factors in pushing me to become a better Muslim is a strong support system who constantly remind me of Allah, and more often through action than words.